DennisKehrig/brackets-show-whitespace/README.md

 ## Usage

-Activate using `View > Show Whitespace` or by using the shortcut `Ctrl-Shift-W` (`Command-Shift-W` on Mac OS X).
+Activate using `View > Show Whitespace` or by using the shortcut `Ctrl-Alt-W` (`Command-Shift-W` on Mac OS X).
 The extension state is remembered across Brackets launches.
 Whitespace in all editor windows are visualized, including inline editors.

 ## Technical Details